ballerkobe808/invest/README - 2 FUNDING.md

 ---

 Hello!
-My is Daniel, and I'm an investor from Hawaii looking to invest in Tennessee rental property.
-This will be my first investment property, but I hope to do a lot more investing in your state in the near future.
+My is Daniel, and I'm an investor from Hawaii looking to invest in an Indianapolis rental property.
 I'm planning to purchase a duplex for \$96,000.
 I'm looking for a 30 year fixed loan with an interest rate of 5.5%.
 I can put down 20%.
 The following is a list of some of my information.
 Please take a look and tell me whether you have a program I would qualify for.

 - I live out of state
 - My credit score is 760